wpierre-louis/translational-medicine-moms-pi/README.md

 # translational-medicine-moms-pi
 ### <ins>Origin</ins>
-This project uses the Human Microbiome Project 2 (HMP2) MomSPI dataset, a large-scale study characterizing microbial dynamics in pregnancy.
+This project uses the Human Microbiome Project 2 (HMP2) MOMS-PI dataset, a large-scale study characterizing microbial dynamics in pregnancy.
 The dataset contains multi-omic and clinical metadata across thousands of samples, providing insight into how microbial communities shift in maternal health.

 ### <ins>Focus</ins>
-While the broader MomSPI dataset includes oral, gut, cervical, and other body sites, this repository focuses on the vaginal microbiome subset during pregnancy.
+While the broader MOMS-PI dataset includes oral, gut, cervical, and other body sites, this repository focuses on the vaginal microbiome subset during pregnancy.
 This site-specific lens highlights microbial taxa that play a central role in maternal and neonatal outcomes.

 ### Current Outputs:
 - Processed CSV exports filtered to vaginal samples only.